U.S. Census Data API in Python#

 populationChange = []

-for states in request:
+for states in data:

 stateName.append(states[0])